Course Case Studies

 Patient B is a woman, 48 years of age, who presents to the emergency department complaining of a four-week history of progressive abdominal swelling and discomfort.
 She has no other gastrointestinal symptoms and has a normal appetite and normal bowel habits.
 Her past medical history is significant only for three pregnancies, one of which was complicated by hemorrhage, requiring a blood transfusion.
 She has been married for 20 years, exercises, does not smoke, and drinks only occasionally.
 On pointed questioning, she admits that she was "wild' in her youth and did use cocaine once or twice at parties many years ago.
 She does not currently use illicit drugs.
 She tested HIV-negative at the time of the birth of her last child.

 On examination, her temperature is 100.3 degrees F, her heart rate is 88 bpm, and her blood pressure is 94/60 mm Hg.
-She is thin, her complexion is sallow, her sclerae are icteric, her chest is clear, and her heart if regular with no murmur.
+She is thin, her complexion is sallow, her sclerae are icteric, her chest is clear, and her heart is regular with no murmur.
 Her abdomen is distended and with mild diffuse tenderness, hypoactive bowel sounds, shifting dullness to percussion, and a fluid wave.
 She has no peripheral edema.
 Laboratory studies are normal except for the following:

 • Sodium: 120 mEq/L